GioF71/mpd-alsa-docker/README.md

 ## User mode

 You can enable user-mode by specifying `USER_MODE` to `Y` or `YES`.
-It it important that the container knows the group id of the host `audio` group.
+For `alsa` mode, it is important that the container knows the group id of the host `audio` group.
 On my system it's `995`, however it is possible to verify using the following command:

 ```code
 getent group audio